sourcegraph/handbook/content/departments/data-analytics/reports.md

 # Reports and dashboards at Sourcegraph

 The Data & Analytics team uses two primary tools for dashboards and reporting - Looker and Amplitude.
 Other tooling is used across the org (ex.
-Redash, Google Analytics, Google Sheets, etc) but these two tools house the majority of the enterprise reporting content owned by D&A.
+Google Analytics, Google Sheets, etc) but these two tools house the majority of the enterprise reporting content owned by D&A.

 ## **Looker**